Meet Our Governors

-ACHIEVEMENT PORTFOLIO HOLDER
+INCLUSIVE PORTFOLIO HOLDER

 I became a governor to help ensure that Cross Farm is the best it can be, and that our children experience the best start in education that they can.
 I am very proud to be working with an amazing team of staff and governors to help maintain and grow Cross Farm.
 My role is to ensure clarity of vision, ethos and strategic direction for the school, as well as overseeing the financial performance of the school and making sure its money is well spent.
 I lead on achievement, using my expertise in my working life – and a love of data - in this area to ensure the school is effectively supporting children’s education.

 I have two children who have been through Cross Farm.
 I have worked in the NHS in Berkshire since 2001 - my background is quality improvement.
 I also run an electrical installation business with my husband, based here in Frimley Green.
 Outside of work and school, our whole family are big fans of ice hockey.

 FORWARD-THINKING PORTFOLIO HOLDER

 Having spent over 45 years in various IT roles across the globe I am enjoying a very busy retirement and am very pleased that, as part of that, I am a governor at the wonderful Cross Farm.
 I am presently responsible for monitoring the finances portfolio and also looking after the regular health and safety inspections across the school.
 In addition to these activities I offer personal coaching as part of supporting the wellbeing of all staff across the school.
 I have two grandchildren who have been through Cross Farm and have seen first-hand the well rounded education that this school provides for all the children who pass through the gates of this place.

 FIRST CLASS PORTFOLIO HOLDER